MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 Before you choose a region for your cluster, consider your use case.
 There are Azure regions all over the world, and they don't all provide exactly the same services or capacity.

-For example, if you need [availability zone support](/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support) or [disaster recovery](/azure/reliability/cross-region-replication-azure) then you'll need to choose a region that supports these services.
+For example, if you need [availability zone support](/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support) or [disaster recovery](/azure/reliability/cross-region-replication-azure), you'll need to choose a region that supports these services.
 Or if you need to keep the data within a specific geography due to [data residency and protection](https://azure.microsoft.com/resources/achieving-compliant-data-residency-and-security-with-azure/) concerns, you'll need to select regions within the relevant geography.

-Check out the [Azure regions decision guide](/azure/cloud-adoption-framework/migrate/azure-best-practices/multiple-regions) for more specifics.
+For more information, see [Azure regions decision guide](/azure/cloud-adoption-framework/migrate/azure-best-practices/multiple-regions).

 In the calculator, select the desired **Region** for your cluster.